 Last Monday, at 12:01 a.m., Marsha Shapiro and Louise Walpin got married.

-- Bedtime reading for the gay-friendly Jewish family
+- Kiddie Books for the LGBT Jewish Set

 To be sure, it was far from their first commitment ceremony.
 On the road to marriage equality in the United States, several place-holder institutions – like "civil unions" and "domestic partnerships" – have bestowed certain rights to committed same-sex couples, all specific to a particular state, and all of which fall short of the all-encompassing protections and recognition of marriage.

 So although a rabbi performed a religious ceremony for Marsha and Louise in 1992, and even though they had a civil union in Vermont in 2003, became domestic partners in New Jersey (where they live) in 2004 and had another civil union there in 2007 as the state expanded the rights offered to same-sex couples, none of these carried the weight and significance of a legally-recognized marriage in their home state.

 But on October 21, 2013, just after midnight, Shapiro and Walpin, a couple for 24 years, mothers of four and grandmothers of one with another on the way, wrapped themselves in prayer shawls and broke the glass, becoming one of the first same-sex couples to legally wed in New Jersey.

 “When we broke the glass, we were destroying inequality and discrimination in New Jersey,” said Walpin in an interview with Haaretz, on speakerphone with her wife.